Tour 2: Every Endemic Species in the Lesser Antilles (with optional extension to Trinidad)

-For a list of the Top Twenty species that we will be targeting in St.Vincent please click here and then scroll down through the list of islands to St.Vincent
+For a list of the Top 20 species that we will be targeting in St.Vincent, please click here and then scroll down through the list of islands to St.Vincent

-Today sees us take the short 30 minute flight to Grenada.
-At first this small and densely populated island might seem an odd destination on a birding trip, however as was the case with the White-breasted thrasher on St.Lucia, by virtue of our visiting Grenada, we are provided with the opportunity to see one of the rarest birds on the planet in it's natural habitat.
-Latest counts estimate the surviving number of Grenada Doves to be as low as 150 individuals!
-However with the help of a trusted local guide I am confident that we will be treated to a sight few people have had, or will have a chance to see in their lifetime.
+Today sees us take a 30 minute flight to Grenada.
+At first this small and densely populated island might seem an odd destination on a birding trip, however, as was the case with the White-breasted Thrasher on St.Lucia, by virtue of our visiting Grenada we are provided with the opportunity to see one of the rarest birds on the planet, the Grenada Dove, in its natural habitat.
+Latest counts estimate the surviving number of Grenada Doves to be as low as 150 individuals.
+However, with the help of a trusted local guide, I am confident that we will be treated to a sight few people have had, or will have a chance to see in their lifetime.

 After visiting the last stronghold of this delicate, unassuming dove, we explore the impressive Levera National Park in the hopes of sighting some of this tiny island's other inhabitants, including: the Rufous-breasted Hermit, Lesser Antillean Tanager, local race of Hook-billed Kite and Grenada Flycatcher.

-Our bed for the night will be a vibrantly coloured and newly refurbished resort, located on the shores of the Caribbean Sea.
-Standing on our verandas looking out across a moonlit Caribbean Sea that for 2 weeks we have journeyed across, we watch as her waves gently lap against the posts of our cottages and have the opportunity to reflect on our travels.
-What a perfect setting to draw to a close our journey through the Caribbean.
+Our lodgings for the night will be a vibrantly coloured and newly refurbished resort located on the Caribbean Sea.
+Standing on our verandas looking out across the moonlit sea that for two weeks we have journeyed across, we watch as her waves gently lap against the posts of our cottages while we reflect on our travels.
+What a perfect setting to draw to a close our journey through the Lesser Antilles.

-For a list of the Top Twenty species that we will be targeting in Grenada, please click here and then scroll down through the list of islands to Grenada
+For a list of the Top 20 species that we will be targeting in Grenada, please click here and then scroll down through the list of islands to Grenada

-For those of you leaving us here you catch a short morning flight to Barbados from where you return home.
+For those of you leaving the tour at this point you will catch a morning flight to neighbouring Barbados from where you will return home.

-For those of you continuing the adventure onto Trinidad, we catch a morning flight to a destination known as the "Caribbean Island of South America".
+For those of us continuing the adventure onto Trinidad, we will catch a morning flight to a destination known as the "Caribbean Island of South America".